 From Russia With Love

 This Article examines the questions of Election Interference in a digital interconnected age.
-It identifies a typology which distinguishes between: (1) “Election Hacking,” which targets infrastructure and records; and (2) “Influence Operations,” which comprise persuasive messaging targeting how or whether individuals choose to vote.
-It distinguishes between the types of technological and legal solutions available to each category, and between the types of ex ante and ex post legal solutions and redress which are available in each category.
+It identifies a typology that distinguishes between: (1) “Election Hacking,” which targets infrastructure and records; and (2) “Influence Operations,” which comprise persuasive messaging targeting how or whether individuals choose to vote.
+It distinguishes between the types of technological and legal solutions available to each category and between the types of ex ante and ex post legal solutions and redress that are available in each category.

 Suggested Citation: Suggested Citation